feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ### `idSpecifier`

-If multiple instances of the same Feature App must be placed onto a single page, an `idSpecifier` that is unique for the Feature App ID must be defined by the
+If multiple instances of the same Feature App are placed onto a single page, an `idSpecifier` that is unique for the Feature App ID must be defined by the
 integrator:

 ```jsx